justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 ### Overloaded #addTo method and _getActionConstructor

 Conceptually, a toolbar is an interface that allows a user to manipulate the state of objects on the map or the map itself.
-Leaflet.Toolbar allows the developer to specify which map objects the toolbar will control.
+Leaflet.toolbar allows the developer to specify which map objects the toolbar will control.
 In order to keep the API simple, `L.Toolbar#addTo` is overloaded to add the toolbar to the map, *and* to designate the map objects which the toolbar will control.
 The arguments of `L.Toolbar#addTo` are passed to each action in turn.
 That is,
 ```javascript
 new L.Popup.Toolbar({
 	options: { actions: [EditShape, DeleteShape] }